Maximal rigidity of random measure and uniqueness pairs: stealthy processes, quasicrystals and periodicity: Introduction

 This condition is satisfied if for instance $ \s(u) \sim e^{ -1/ { | u | }}$ as $ u\to 0$, but $\s(u) \sim e^{-1/ \sqrt{| u |} }$ is not enough.
 If one only assumes that all the derivatives vanish, one ``only'' has rigidity on a bounded set (see Corollary \ref{cor:determining} for a more general principle).
+Wiener \cite{Wiener} also gives a version of the result for continuous random processes on $ \mathbb{R}$.
+Krein \cite{Krein} shows that it extends to more general processes, see Section \ref{sec:SW} ( Table \ref{table:1}-(a)).\\

 Let us now put the results in perspective with this concept and give a plan of the paper.
-Results and related uniqueness pairs are graphically illustrated in Table \ref{table:1}. \begin{itemize} \item Wiener \cite{Wiener} also gives a version of the result for continuous random processes on $ \mathbb{R}$.
-Krein \cite{Krein} shows that it extends to more general processes, see Section \ref{sec:SW} ( Table \ref{table:1}-(a)). \item We consider the generalisation to random measures on $ \mathbb{R}^{ d}$ or $ \mathbb{Z} ^{ d}$ having a spectral gap, called {\it stealthy random measures}.
+Results and related uniqueness pairs are graphically illustrated in Table \ref{table:1}. \begin{itemize} \item We consider the generalisation to random measures on $ \mathbb{R}^{ d}$ or $ \mathbb{Z} ^{ d}$ having a spectral gap, called {\it stealthy random measures}.
 A result of Shapiro \cite{Shapiro}, that can be extended to tempered distributions, says that for a strictly convex cone $ B\subset \mathbb{R}^{d}$, $ A: = B^{ c}$ forms a \AP ~with any ball $ \hat A = B(u,\varepsilon ),\varepsilon >0$.
 This implies that stealthy processes are maximally rigid on strictly convex cones, extending previous results on a bounded $ B$ (Theorem \ref{thm:stealthy-cone}), see Table \ref{table:1}-b.
 In the discrete setting, Helson and Lowdenslager \cite{Helson} show that convex cones can actually be enlarged to be ``almost'' half-spaces.

 \item One can formulate a different multi-dimensional version of Szeg\"o's theorem adapted to quasicrystals, or more generally to any random measure whose spectrum is purely atomic.
 While the previous ``stealthy'' result showcases processes that are perfectly interpolable on a convex cone, in Section \ref{sec:stealthy} we show that quasicrystals are perfectly interpolable \underline {from} an arbitrarily small cone with nonempty interior, which is clearly stronger.
 This ``quasicrystal'' result is directly proved with some complex analysis exploiting the atomic hypothesis.
 See Table \ref{table:1}-c.